hzi-bifo/epitope-prediction/README.md

  -i : This takes the input file with the protein sequence (in FASTA format) on which epitopes are to be predicted.

  -o : The name of the output file.
 This will contain the list of peptides which are predicted as epitopes.

  -m : Machine-learning model trained on the training set as a pickle file.

+## Input
+  The program takes a protein sequence as input.
+The input file should be in FASTA file format and should only use the 20 aa codes.
+Please put the input file in the ```input``` folder.
+Please take a look in the ```input``` folder to see an example of input fasta       file: ```example.fasta```

+## Output
+The output file is created in the ```output``` folder with the outputname provided.
+It is a txt file with two columns.
+First column is contains the amino acid sequences of the predicted peptides and second column is the predicted probability score for the likelihood of that peptide being an epitope.